 Compared to YETI, Rugged Road is the new kid in town and they’re already shaking things up.
 Earlier this year,their Rugged Road 115 won the ‘Cooler Product of the Year’ award.
 It takes a lot to win one of these awards, especially when you’re up against behemoths like YETI.

 Getting back to the Rugged Road 25.
-With a bit of a background to the 115 and 45, you can expect the same kind of durability in the RR25.
+With a bit of a background to the 115 and 45, you can expect the same kind of durability in the RR25 cooler.
 Best of all, you can save your muscles for your adventure and not hauling hefty coolers around.

-The RR25 weighs 5 lbs and holds 20 lbs of ice or 25 cans at 12 oz. each.
+The RR25 is easy to carry and only weighs 5 lbs!
+This lightweight cooler is built to retain the maximum interior capacity with it’s thin walls.
+The internal volume of the Rugged Road 25 – V2 holds 20 lbs of ice or 25 cans at 12 oz. each.
 It also retains ice for up to 7 days.
 Wouldn’t you be happy to have ice retention for this long, especially on a camping trip?

-Let’s talk about the Titan Shell, made from a Rigorite™ coating.
+Let’s talk about the Titan Shell, made from a puncture resistance Rigorite™ coating.
 What this means is that it can pretty much withstand anything.
 From impacts to fireworks, you name it – the RR25 can handle it.
-Heck, you can even throw a Jeep on it or an ATV like my hubby did with our RR45.
+Heck, you can even throw a Jeep on it or an ATV like my hubby did with our Rugged Outdoors RR45.
 Yes, curiosity gets the best of us sometimes!

-The Rugged Road 25 does not come in a smooth finish but a rough one, which is ideal for handling when wet or if you use the lid as a cutting board.
-Speaking of lids, the multi-functional lid is reversible with cup holders and a cutting board.
+The Rugged Road 25 cooler does not come in a smooth finish but a rough one, which is ideal for handling when wet or if you use the removable lid as a cutting board.
+Speaking of lids, the multi-functional reversible lid features cup holders, a cutting board and works using a latch system.

 If it wasn’t cool enough to have a cooler withstand a blast, then perhaps the fact that it floats should do it.
 Remember when you were floating in the lake with your friends or family and an urge for a cold one crept up?
-You send one person to get drinks, and they’re back half an hour later because they need a snack or have to check their phone.
-Now, you can bring your floaty and cooler, and no one has to ever leave the water again!
+You send one person to get drinks, and they’re back half an hour later because they need a snack or had to check their phone.
+Now, you can bring your floaty and the RR25 Rugged Road floating cooler, and no one has to ever leave the water again!
+And, yes, it floats upright and comes with a snack tray!
+Did I mention it comes with a lifetime warranty!

 Head on over to the Rugged Road Outdoors RR25 product page for more information and features on the Rugged Road 25.
 Ready to buy?
-Use ‘BUSHLIFE10’ at checkout for 10% off.
+Use discount code ‘BUSHLIFE10’ at checkout for 10% off.

-Or check out our full review of the RR25 here.
+Or check out our full cooler review of Rugged Roads RR25 here.
+Need something a bit bigger?
+Explore our Rugged Road 45 review.

 I hope you found this post helpful.
 Comment below what your first impressions of the Rugged Road cooler are.